homiedopie/beberlei.de/_sources/2008/12/04/rest-and-ajax-aware-controllers-in-ezcmvctools.txt

         class myMvcRestRoute extends ezcMvcRailsRoute{  protected $method;  public function __construct( $method, $pattern, $controllerClassName, $action = null, array $defaultValues = array() )  {    $this->method = $method;    parent::__construct($pattern, $controllerClassName, $action, $defaultValues);  }  public function matches( ezcMvcRequest $request )  {    if(strtolower($this->method) == strtolower($request->raw['REQUEST_METHOD'])) {      return parent::matches($request);    }    return null;  }}

-This very simple extension is independent of the advanced request parser given above, so you could use it separatly.
+This very simple extension is independent of the advanced request parser given above, so you could use it separately.
 In the light of our delete user example, you would use the new router in the following way:

     ::